 DP Strategy and OP Action Output Measure Progress Responsibility Annual Comments Align Council's provision of services and assets with available funding to achieve a break-even operating result Achieve operating performance result in line with Fit For The Future Plan Completed Chief Financial Officer The 2017/2018 Operating Performance Result, taking into account operating funds carried over into 2018/2019, is on track in accordance with the Fit for The Future Plan.
 The Operating Performance is at -7.4%.
 Implement Council's Fit For The Future strategies to secure Council's long term sustainability Action items identified and reported to Council for implementation Partially completed Chief Financial Officer Fit For The Future Strategies are at various stages of implementation.
 The Special Rate Variation commencing in 2018/2019 was approved by IPART on 15 May 2018 and implemented in the 2018/2019 Operational Plan.
 The implementation of the remaining revenue generation and cost-efficiencies strategies are in progress, with progress reported regularly to Council.
 Review Council's Long Term Financial Plan to ensure Council remain financially sustainable as measured against Fit For The Future benchmarks Plan reviewed and compared to target Fit For The Future benchmarks Partially completed Chief Financial Officer The Special Rate Variation was approved by IPART on 15 May 2018 and incorporated with the 2018/2019 Operational Plan.
 The Long Term Financial Plan had modelled various scenarios and will be updated in 2018/2019 to reflect approval of the Special Rate Variation.

-1.3.2 Meet the needs of the commun ity now and into the future by r managing Cour ncil's assets with a long- term focus.
-Prepare Asset Management Plans and long term funding needs projections for sustainable asset service provision Asset Management Plans for key infrastructure assets prepared and reported to Council Partially completed Strategic Planning The Resourcing Strategy, including the Asset Management Plans has been updated through the 2018/2019 Operational Plan process.
+Prepare Asset Management Plans and long term funding needs projections for sustainable asset service provision Asset Management Plans for key infrastructure assets prepared and reported to Council Strategic Planning completed

+The Resourcing Strategy, including the Asset Management Plans has been updated through the 2018/2019 Operational Plan process.